What is Dual Immersion?

 The DLI program at Collegeville follows a 90/10 Immersion Model wherein Spanish is the primary language of instruction in the early grades and English is gradually introduced until there is a 50/50 balance in fifth grade.

 Classrooms must have linguistic equity.
 Ideally, 50% of students will be primary Spanish speakers and 50% will be primary English speakers, though composition of classrooms is dependent on available student enrollments in the program.

 Since students develop academic language in English and Spanish, many students choose to take Advanced Placement Spanish courses in high school.
 These courses prepare students to pass AP tests and earn college credit.
 The cognitive benefits of learning two languages and the academic rigor of the program prepares students for college education.

-The program began in the Fall of 2018 at Collegeville Elementary School with Kindergarten.
-We will be adding a new grade each year through 5th grade.
+The program began in the Fall of 2018 at Collegeville Elementary School with an initiating Kindergarten cohort.
+We will be adding a new grade each year through 5th grade in 2023-24.